Eseperio/yii2-bigmenu-widget/README.md

    It works like default nav widget, but dropdowns are pure css.
    It also allows large menu items loaded vía ajax using `page` parameter.
    It has no limit on levels, but be careful.
 A lot of levels are uncomfortable for users.

+## Installation
+`composer require eseperio/yii2-bigmenu-widget`

-   If an item have `page` property and items the first one will be available on medium-large devices.
+   When an item have `page` property and `items`, the first one will be available on medium-large devices meanwhile on second will be available on mobile devices.
-   Meanwhile on mobile devices items will be rendered.

    [Screenshots](#screenshots)